Bitcoin-com/developer.bitcoin.com/gatsby-restart/src/data/mastering-bitcoin-cash/1-what-is-bitcoin-cash.md

 Next, Joe has to figure out the exchange rate so that he can give the correct amount of Bitcoin Cash to Alice.
 There are hundreds of applications and websites that can provide the current market rate.
 We’ use the [Bitcoin.com Bitcoin Cash Converter](https://tools.bitcoin.com/bitcoin-cash-converter/) from Bitcoin.com.

 ![converter](/images/mastering-bitcoin-cash/msbt_01_converter.png)

-Figure 3.
-Bitcoin Cash price converter from Bitcoin.com
+<image-caption>Figure 3.
+Bitcoin Cash price converter from Bitcoin.com</image-caption>

 Joe determines the price of bitcoin to be approximately 725 US dollars per Bitcoin Cash.
 At that rate he should give Alice 0.0138 Bitcoin Cash, in return for the 10 US dollars she gave him.